Mel0n7/Mel0n7/README.md

 ## Hey there!
-Hey I am Melon
+Hey, I am Melon!
-I code in Python, Java, JSON (does that even count???), and Javascript
+I code in Python, Java, JSON (does that even count???), and Javascript.

 ## Socials
 Replit: https://replit.com/@mel0n7